mlrun/mlrun/docs/install/kubernetes.md

 ### Notes on dangling resources
 - The created CRDs are not deleted by default and should be manually cleaned up.
+- The created PVs and PVCs are not deleted by default and should be manually cleaned up.
 - As stated above, the images in the docker registry are not deleted either and should be cleaned up manually.
 - If you installed the chart in its own namespace, it's also possible to delete the entire namespace to clean up all resources (apart from the docker registry images).